 It is the student’s responsibility to seek out appropriate work placement.
 Assistance may be given via the Careers Resource Room; however we need students to use their networking skills to find an appropriate placement.
 It is advisable that you begin with focusing on contacts you or your family or friends know.
 By doing this you are more likely to be given a more meaningful placement that will be more satisfying and rewarding.
 Except in extraordinary circumstances and subject to discussion with the VCAL and Student Pathways Coordinator, the work placement that students will be required to complete must be related to their chosen VET course.
 Students are strongly advised to check with their training provider to ensure that the placement they are considering satisfies the requirements of their VET course.

 In some cases, students are not required by their training provider to complete work placement.
 Regardless of this, we have factored in work placement into our timetable for VCAL students.
 Students must be completing work placement in the time that has been designated.
 It is a Lyndhurst decision to allow students to undertake work placement as it provides a fantastic opportunity for students to network with potential employers and to experience the reality of work in the industry they are considering entering once they have completed school.

 There are numerous legal issues concerning work placement and work experience.
 Students must make sure the relevant legal forms are completed before commencing a placement.
 Students must also consider travel arrangements when organising their work placement.

 If you are seriously considering VCAL as an option, it is vital you read through the following points.
 You need to be able to confidently tick each point.
-If you have any problems, make sure you speak to the Senior Sub School or Careers staff.
+If you have any problems or uncertainties, please make sure you speak to the Senior Sub School or Careers staff.

 - Although the VET/TAFE component of the VCAL program is heavily subsidised by government funding, students will have to pay materials costs of between $50-$800 per year depending on their chosen VET/TAFE course.
 Please note this must be paid on course counselling day.